Relative p-adic Hodge theory: Foundations: phi -modules

-\begin{defn} Suppose that $R$ is free of trivial spectrum.
-Let $M$ be a $\varphi^a$-bundle over $\tilde{\calR}_R$.
+\begin{defn} Let $M$ be a $\varphi^a$-bundle over $\tilde{\calR}_R$.
 By Theorem~\ref{T:phi-module to vb}, for each $f \in P_+$, $M_f$ is a finite locally free module over $P[f^{-1}]_0$ and the natural map \eqref{eq:natural map} is an isomorphism.
 In particular, the $M_f$ glue to define a quasicoherent finite locally free sheaf $V(M)$ on $\Proj(P)$ (which one might call a \emph{vector bundle} on $\Proj(P)$). \end{defn}